gurudattvshenoy/python_guru/dictionary/DictionaryNotes.md

 Below syntax retrieves the key in the dictionary if its PRESENT in the dictionary.

-d[key] = as an expression, this returns the value for specified key
+d[key] as an expression, it returns the value for specified key in the dictionary, if key is not present then it throws KeyError exception

+d.get(key) - returns value if key is found,otherwise the method returns 'None'.

-         if key is not present then it throws KeyError exception
+d.get(key, 'N/A') - returns value if key is found,otherwise 'N/A'.

+**Membership testing**

-d.get(key) - returns value if key is found, None if key is not found
+key in d - True if key is in d, False if it is not

+len(d) - The len() on dictionary returns number of items PRESENT in dictionary

+d.clear()

-d.get(key, default) - returns value if key is found, default if key is not found membership testingkey in d - True if key is in d, False if it is not number of items in dictionarylen(d) d.clear() del d[key] à removes element with that key from d à exception KeyError if key is not in d d.pop(key) à removes element with that key from d à and returns the corresponding value à returns default is key was not found à exception KeyError if key is not in d d.pop(key, default)
+del d[key] à removes element with that key from d à exception KeyError if key is not in d d.pop(key) à removes element with that key from d à and returns the corresponding value à returns default is key was not found à exception KeyError if key is not in d d.pop(key, default)